stevenranney/fh/README.md

-## fh_calendar
+## fh

-Code related to pulling and writing events to the Fellowship Hall's google workspace.
+For now, only includes code related to pulling and writing events to the Fellowship Hall's google workspace.
+Python + Google's Drive API make this easy.

-What's deployed on the FH server is different than that presented here and was uploaded remotely to the server rather than pulling from here.
+May include additional functionality later but this was the big need from the board.